pharmaledgerassoc/helm-charts/charts/epi/README.md

 - The [values.yaml file](./values.yaml) shows the raw view of all configuration values.

 ## Changelog

+- On 0.7.12 - Defaults to use epi 4.0.0
+  - Changes was done on apihub.json to add couchdb
+  - Created an independent apihub.json for leaflet-reader and added to secret
+  - Added affinity rules
+  - Added one more ingress route - /metadata/*

 - From 0.3.x to 0.4.x - Defaults to use epi v1.3.1
   - Removed Seedsbackup (required for epi <= 1.2.0)